Tradecoin-Token/Waves_Smart_Contracts/README.md

 How to Play?
 Click here https://waves-dapp.com/3P2CUyZXjhkGM8RkCpu4hEbBafbS8Mw3W9x
 Sign in with a Waves Keeper account.
 For Further Safety purpose create a seperate account and deposit Some Waves in that account and play.
-Put the amount and Sign the transaction with from Waves Keeper account.
+Put the amount in Dapp and Sign the transaction with from Waves Keeper account and approve it.
-It will randomly generate a number which will decide either you "WIN" or "Lose".
+After Signing the Transaction, It will randomly generate a number which will decide either you "WIN" or "Lose".
 Good Luck! for your Fortune.